Sanskar0303/Nirvana-AI/README.md

 A real-time, conversational AI assistant that lets you talk to a Large Language Model (LLM) with your voice and get a spoken response.
 This is a full-stack, voice-enabled web application built with Python and JavaScript.

-🚀 Key Features
+⚫ Key Features:
 This application serves as a complete example of a modern voice interface, providing a seamless, hands-free conversational experience.

-Real-time Voice Interaction: Engage in a fluid conversation with an AI.
+• Real-time Voice Interaction: Engage in a fluid conversation with an AI.

-Intelligent Session Management: Start new conversations or continue old ones, with the ability to save and delete chat history.
+• Intelligent Session Management: Start new conversations or continue old ones, with the ability to save and delete chat history.

-Auto-Recording (VAD): The system can automatically start and stop recording based on your voice, making the interaction feel more natural and hands-free.
+• Auto-Recording (VAD): The system can automatically start and stop recording based on your voice, making the interaction feel more natural and hands-free.

-Fast Transcription: In manual mode, it uses the browser's built-in SpeechRecognition API for near-instant transcription.
+•Fast Transcription: In manual mode, it uses the browser's built-in SpeechRecognition API for near-instant transcription.

-Voice Responses: The AI's text replies are converted into high-quality, synthesized speech and played back automatically.
+• Voice Responses: The AI's text replies are converted into high-quality, synthesized speech and played back automatically.

-Sleek UI: A clean, modern user interface with a "glassmorphism" design.
+• Sleek UI: A clean, modern user interface with a "glassmorphism" design.

-📁 Project Structure
+⚫ Project Structure:
 The project is organized to keep the client and server components separate and easy to navigate.

 .